-Fluoroquinolones, including ciprofloxacin hydrochloride, are associated with an increased risk of tendinitis and tendon rupture in all ages.
+Fluoroquinolones, including ciprofloxacin, are associated with an increased risk of tendinitis and tendon rupture in all ages.
 This adverse reaction most frequently involves the Achilles tendon, and rupture of the Achilles tendon may require surgical repair.
 Tendinitis and tendon rupture in the rotator cuff (the shoulder), the hand, the biceps, the thumb, and other tendon sites have also been reported.
 The risk of developing fluoroquinolone-associated tendinitis and tendon rupture is further increased in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants.
 Factors, in addition to age and corticosteroid use, that may independently increase the risk of tendon rupture include strenuous physical activity, renal failure, and previous tendon disorders such as rheumatoid arthritis.
 Tendinitis and tendon rupture have also occurred in patients taking fluoroquinolones who do not have the above risk factors.
 Inflammation and tendon rupture can occur, sometimes bilaterally, even within the first 48 hours, during or after completion of therapy; cases occurring up to several months after completion of therapy have been reported.
-Ciprofloxacin hydrochloride should be used with caution in patients with a history of tendon disorders.
-Ciprofloxacin hydrochloride should be discontinued if the patient experiences pain, swelling, inflammation or rupture of a tendon.
-Patients should be advised to rest at the first sign of tendinitis or tendon rupture, and to contact their healthcare provider regarding changing to a non-quinolone antimicrobial drug.
+Ciprofloxacin should be used with caution in patients with a history of tendon disorders.
+Ciprofloxacin should be discontinued if the patient experiences pain, swelling, inflammation or rupture of a tendon.
+[See Adverse Reactions (6.2).]

 Exacerbation of Myasthenia Gravis

-Fluoroquinolones, including ciprofloxacin hydrochloride, have neuromuscular blocking activity and may exacerbate muscle weakness in persons with myasthenia gravis.
+Fluoroquinolones, including ciprofloxacin, have neuromuscular blocking activity and may exacerbate muscle weakness in persons with myasthenia gravis.
 Postmarketing serious adverse events, including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in persons with myasthenia gravis.
-Avoid ciprofloxacin hydrochloride in patients with known history of myasthenia gravis.
-(See PRECAUTIONS: Information for Patients and ADVERSE REACTIONS: Postmarketing Adverse Event Reports.)
+Avoid ciprofloxacin in patients with known history of myasthenia gravis.
+[See Adverse Reactions (6.2).]

-Serious and occasionally fatal hypersensitivity (anaphylactic) reactions, some following the first dose, have been reported in patients receiving quinolone therapy.
+Serious and occasionally fatal hypersensitivity (anaphylactic) reactions, some following the first dose, have been reported in patients receiving quinolone therapy, including ciprofloxacin.
 Some reactions were accompanied by cardiovascular collapse, loss of consciousness, tingling, pharyngeal or facial edema, dyspnea, urticaria, and itching.
 Only a few patients had a history of hypersensitivity reactions.
-Serious anaphylactic reactions require immediate emergency treatment with epinephrine.
-Oxygen, intravenous steroids, and airway management, including intubation, should be administered as indicated.
+Serious anaphylactic reactions require immediate emergency treatment with epinephrine and other resuscitation measures, including oxygen, intravenous fluids, intravenous antihistamines, corticosteroids, pressor amines, and airway management, including intubation, as indicated.
+[See Adverse Reactions (6.1).]

 Other Serious and Sometimes Fatal Reactions